RackerWilliams/system-model/README.md

 #### System Model != Power Proxy Config

-While the system model contains configuration data, the system model is not a configuration item for any one perticular component.
-It is simply a declaritive document that controls a repose deployment.
+While the system model contains configuration data, the system model is not a configuration item for any one particular component.
+It is simply a declarative document that controls a repose deployment.

 Thus